 Gabriel grounds her book in primary sources, using both published and unpublished interviews with artists, researched from documents found in libraries, foundations and archives.
 The excellent index reflects the depth and intricacy of her research, and there are an additional 130+ pages of notes referencing oral histories, letters, interviews, and working papers as wells as secondary sources.
 But most importantly, Gabriel is a fine, lyrical writer who weaves together the lives of the five artists in both close detail and grand sweep.
 Fascinating facts punctuate nearly every paragraph.
 Here, we pull out just a few.
 There are plenty more.

-• Helen’s painting, Mountains and Sea, made in 1952, and 12 others were featured in her January 1953 solo exhibition at the Tibor de Nagy Gallery.
+Helen’s solo exhibition at the Tibor de Nagy Gallery.
 Originally priced at $100, it didn’t sell and Helen brought it to her studio, where Morris Louis, Kenneth Noland, and Clement Greenberg viewed it on April 4.
 Gabriel rightly documents that even though Noland and Louis have been credited with founding the Color Field School, it was in fact Frankenthaler who was first to use of thinned oil paint on unprimed canvas.
 Irving Sandler notes, “She was the fount of it.
 There’s no bones about it.”

 It is precisely their absence in the historical record that spurred Gabriel to write Ninth Street Women decades later.
 She recounts an interview with Grace: